This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 “These are phenomenal!
 The flavors just melted on my tongue!
-I made fresh pico de gallo for mine and it was perfect.” -Olivia
+I made fresh pico de gallo for mine, and it was perfect.” -Olivia

 Tips for buying cod

-How to make cod fish tacos
+How to make these tacos

 This cod fish tacos recipe is quick and simple, relying on easy cooking methods.
 Here’s what you’ll need to do:

 • Bake the fish at 400°F for 10 minutes, then broil 2 minutes.
-Before baking, cover the cod in a spice blend of cumin, smoked paprika, garlic powder and onion powder.
+Before baking, cover the cod in a spice blend of cumin, smoked paprika, garlic powder, and onion powder.

 • Make the sauce.
-Mix up the creamy taco sauce of Greek yogurt, mayo, cilantro and spices.
+Mix up the creamy taco sauce of Greek yogurt, mayo, cilantro, and spices.

 • Warm the tortillas.
 Warm the tortillas so they’re supple and ready to fill.

 And that’s it!
-These fish tacos are a simple healthy dinner idea that you’ll want to make again and again.
+These fish tacos are a simple, healthy dinner idea that you’ll want to make again and again.
 (It also fits the Mediterranean diet if that’s what you’re looking for!)

 Sauce and slaw variations